 Quit the fags

-I hated the taste and I had to work really hard at smoking
+I have had clients that said that they hated the taste, and had to work really hard at smoking

 so you want to stop smoking Now